jmmastey/level_up_exercises/overlord/NOTES.md

 * Building this with Sinatra, as opposed to Rails.
 We use Rails, not Sinatra.
 So that's ... interesting.
 * Using Puma as the web server because that seems to be recommended over Unicorn, Thin, and WEBrick.
 * Timer is "extra credit"?
 Without a timer, the bomb would explode immediately.

+### Initial Spec Workshop

+I started with the feature-level tests.
+In doing so, I started with the statements from the README, largely as if I was having a discussion with the client.
+In talking with my client, getting the minimum viable product up and working seemed important.
+What I'm going to do here is introduce aspects of the README as if they had come up in conversation.
+We started with this:

+* "The bomb interface should include a field to type in an activation / deactivation code."

+That, however, led me to realize that just having a field by itself means nothing unless there is something viable to type into it.
+What really matters it the behavior, which means I need to focus on what will occur when this field is used.
+So I talked with my user and we first brought up some interface aspects:

+* "The bomb interface should include a field to type in an activation / deactivation code."
+* "The bomb interface should include an indicator of the activation state of the bomb."

+I now had some idea of how the client was visualizing the bomb application working but I wasn't mired in implementation details.
+So I started in on the behavior:

+* "When the bomb is first booted, it should not be activated."